FahadBinQaiser/FahadBinQaiser/README.md

 - I have a total of 1.5 years experience.
 I started my journey on 21 May 2023, and it's almost 1.5 years now.

-Tech Stack
+Tech Stack<br>

-- I have expertise in these languages and libraries.
+I have expertise in these languages and libraries.

 - Html.
 - React.js.